top of page

 Bi Colored

-Found in both "red" and black, bi-colored simply means they are a tri with OUT copper.
+Found in both red and black, bi-colored simply means they are a tri with OUT copper markings on their cheeks and legs.

 Sizes & Fur Colors: Team